 We have known for years that cinnamon can protect us from developing neuroinflammation, and more recently cinnamon extract was shown to significantly reduce already diseased nerve cells in vitro (the lab).
 Cinnamaldehyde was the most potent of the active cinnamon compounds.

 Furthermore, two compounds found in the spice appear to inhibit the buildup of the tau protein in the brain, which is one of the hallmarks of Alzheimer’s disease.

-In a study in mice with Parkinson’s disease cinnamon was found to protect neurons, normalize neurotransmitter levels and improve motor function.
+A study in mice with Parkinson’s disease cinnamon was found to protect neurons, normalize neurotransmitter levels and improve motor function.

-Extensive research from 2000 to 2011 indicates that supplementation with spices such as turmeric, red pepper, black pepper, licorice, clove, ginger, garlic, coriander, and cinnamon are proven to target inflammatory pathways, and shown to prevent neurodegenerative diseases.
+Extensive research from 2000 to 2011 indicates that supplementation with spices such as turmeric, red pepper, black pepper, licorice, clove, ginger, garlic, coriander, and cinnamon is proven to target inflammatory pathways, and shown to prevent neurodegenerative diseases.
 But when it comes to studies on people with Alzheimer’s and Parkinson’s disease, I am a bit baffled as to why scientific publications continue to tell us we need well-designed studies on cinnamon and other spices in neurodegenerative diseases to be done in humans.